Billy Beldham: England (1787–1820)

 Beldham played for England teams for over thirty years until his last at the current Lord's ground on 3–5 July 1820.
 His performances have been recorded in 41 of these matches.
-His highest score for England was 91 against Hampshire at Perriam Downs on 25–28 July 1791, a four-day match that England won by an innings and 67 runs.
-Hampshire were all out for 79 and 129 either side of England scoring 275.
+His highest known score for England was 91 against Hampshire at Perriam Downs on 25–28 July 1791, a four-day match that England won by an innings and 67 runs.
+Hampshire were all out for 79 and 129 with England scoring 275.
 Beldham, third in the order, was caught by George Leycester.

 As late as June 1819, when he was 53, Beldham could still justify selection for England.
 There were two England v Hampshire matches that month, both at Lord's.
 England won the first, which was a twelve-a-side match, by an innings and 5 runs.
 Hampshire, batting first, were all out for 113.
 Beldham played as wicket-keeper and dismissed three batsman: two caught, one stumped.
 England scored 245 and Beldham, fifth in the order, made top score with 79.
 He dismissed two more batsmen in the Hampshire second innings as they were all out for 127.
 Haygarth's comment about Beldham's performance was: "considering he was now fifty-three years of age, very wonderful".
 Three weeks later, the teams met again in an eleven-a-side match which England won by 7 wickets.
 Hampshire were all out for 95 and England replied with 177.
 Beldham was number three and scored 72.
 In the second innings, Hampshire were all out for 141 and England scored 60/3 to win the match with a day to spare.
 Haygarth again commented on a "wonderful performance" by Beldham.
 A report of the match said Beldham was punishing the fast bowling of George Brown so much that "Brown was afraid to bowl at him".